logolang/logo-playground/content/en/tutorials/03-loops-and-variables/07-finish.md

 - Procedures (with parameters)
 - Variables

-Please continue your exploration and experimentation with LOGO programming.
+Please continue your experiments and exploration with LOGO programming.

 <!--logo {"width":"300px", "height":"200px"}-->